MS in Geographic Information Systems

 Our faculty members have a have a wide range of expertise, ranging from geospatial data science and machine learning, to cartography, application development, and systems engineering.

-Concentrate in Core Geospatial Technology or Geospatial Data Science and Predictive Analytics.
-Take interesting electives like Cartographic Design and Visualization, and Artificial Intelligence and Machine Learning in Geospatial Technology.
+Target your coursework in Advanced Geospatial Technology, Geospatial Data Science and Predictive Analytics, or GIS Programming and Application Development.
+Take interesting electives surrounding Drones, Python Scripting, Cartographic Design and Visualization, and Artificial Intelligence and Machine Learning in Geospatial Technology.

 Capstone Experience: Research With a Mentor